IDIOM CONNECTION

 roll with the punches

-- to adapt to difficult circumstances (from boxing where a boxer moves away or rolls from a punch to lessen its impact)
+- to adapt to difficult circumstances, in boxing a boxer moves away or rolls from a punch to avoid getting hit hard

-The woman can roll with the punches and handle her problems at work very well.
+The woman can roll with the punches and handle her problems very well.

 saved by the bell